brodsa/findMEreadME/README_testing.md

 - the coding rules of Python source code, see [Python](#pep8).

 ### HTML
 The [Nu Html Checker](https://validator.w3.org/nu/) web-based tool by W3 was used to validate the pages of the webpage.
+The Checker did not reveal any errors.
 The detailed reports for each page are below:
 - [Homepage](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffindme-readme-10d0bfb3ba28.herokuapp.com%2F)
 - [How It Works](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&showimagereport=yes&doc=https%3A%2F%2Ffindme-readme-10d0bfb3ba28.herokuapp.com%2Fhow)
 - Account Pages